 When creating a bubble flare, you have one less step.
 When someone is making a double flare, they actually start out by making a bubble flare before that.
 Some people mention that the bubble flare looks like the head on a screw.

 Our 4LifetimeLines Universal Hydraulic Flaring Tool is a tool that can flare any lines necessary for brake and fuel lines.
 This tool is a necessity for shops doing frequent brake and fuel line repairs.
 The tool splits into 4 main parts: The Yoke, Yoke Handle, Hydraulic Handle, and the Clamping Screw Rod.
 This kit is so simple and straightforward that any average DIY’er could handle it themselves.

 Can you use a bubble flare instead of a double flare?

 The simple answer is no. The line and port are completely different and will not come close to sealing.
 When doing brake lines, you need to determine what type of flare you need for your car.
 One important thing to remember is to never use a single flare.
 Single flares are not durable enough to withhold the pressure and are to never be used on steel brake lines.

 Quality of Flares

 Brake lines can leak after installment if they are not fitted properly.
 One of the most common problems is when the flare is imperfect.
 When the flare is not accurately done, it will cause a leak at the connection.
-When performing quality flares, it comes down to the tools you are using, the effort, and attention to detail going into making the flare.
+When performing quality flares, it comes down to the tools you are using, the effort, and the attention to detail that goes into making the flare.